Seek Returns logo

 SMR has a Dividend Payout Ratio of 0%, indicating it does not currently pay a dividend.
 This is a common strategy for growth-oriented companies that reinvest all profits back into the business.

-ATO vs. SMR: A comparison of their Payout Ratio against their respective Regulated Gas and Renewable Utilities industry benchmarks.
+ATO vs. SMR: A comparison of their Dividend Payout Ratio (TTM) against their respective Gas Utilities and Electrical Equipment industry benchmarks.

 Dividend at a Glance